 And what we “see”, we believe, and we create our reality, our opinions, our understanding, and our conclusions.
 As Andy Rutledge says, we, designers, have high power, and with this power, we need to assume our professional responsibility to bring interest and discovery to the viewer

 The NBC peacock logo effectively utilises the concept of closure.
 While the versions of this logo have been simplified and improved over time, they still employ elements of negative space to represent the peacock’s full figure in the centre.
 The vibrant colours used in this logo are a sign of happiness, peace, and empowerment – attributes that are communicated effortlessly through its clever design.

 Another favourite example is Paul Rand’s IBM logo.
 The letters I, B and M are not there.
 What is there is a group of bright blue straight lines arranged to create the perception of a set of letters.

-And look how cheerful this dog is wagging his tail on a dog-friendly walk.
-Our brain sees the dog walking, but actually, the GIF is made of a group of individual elements organised in a way to show the entire shape as a whole and communicate what is not really there.
+And look how this cheerful, tireless, unbeatable dog wagging his tail on a dog-friendly walk.
+Our brain sees the dog walking, but the GIF is made of a group of individual elements organised in a way to show the entire shape as a whole and communicate what is not really there (happy for the dog!)

 “Everything should be made as simple as possible, but not simpler”

 This series of posts on Gestalt Theory aims to examine the advantages that Gestalt Laws offer in graphic and web design.
 There are other approaches to design, but Gestalt Theories provide considerable guidance in terms of determining where elements should be placed, highlighting critical components, and creating an aesthetic of equilibrium and solidity.

 Are you ready to create Something Spectacular?